christinathr2000/TennisCoach/README.md

 # Execution
+For simplicity, we provide a Notebook 'TennisCoach.ipynb', which includes all the needed steps.

-Clone repository with:
+First, it clones repository with:

 ```
 git clone https://github.com/christinathr2000/TennisCoach.git
 ```

-Check if all required resources are installed by executing:
+It checks if all required resources are installed by executing:

 ```
 pip install -r requirements.txt